A Visual Guide to React Rendering - DOM

 What about context?

-Components A and B re-render unnecessary.
-We can prevent it by wrapping Component A with memo
+Components A and B re-render unnecessarily.
+We can prevent this by wrapping Component A with memo, but first, let's take a look at the DOM:

 React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.